schlpbch/astro-guild42/src/content/blog/galaxus-digitec-webshops-explained.md

 ### Speakers

-[Andreas Caspers](https://www.linkedin.com/in/andreascaspers/) is domain architect of the online-shop core at Galaxus / Digitec.
+[Andreas Caspers](https://www.linkedin.com/in/andreascaspers/) is domain architect of the online-shop core at Galaxus/Digitec.

 [Boško Stupar](https://www.linkedin.com/in/stuparbosko) is domain architect of logistics at Galaxus/Digitec.